2022-2023 tuition assistance policies and procedures

 What if my financial circumstances change during the year?

-Should you need more aid due to job loss, etc. or need less aid due to an increase in resources you should contact the Tuition Assistance Committee via the WMS Business Manager.
+Should you need more aid due to job loss, etc. or need less aid due to an increase in resources you should contact the Tuition Assistance Committee via the WMS Business Office.